mikew123/rc25_ws/README.md

 The sample rate is 10Hz and there are 10 values for each throtthe value 20 to 100<br>
 Throttle is not scaled but offset by 20 so the plot range is 0 to 80 for actual values of 20% to 100%.
 Velocity Mps is scaled by 100 to graph well.
 Motor Rpm is scaled by 0.055.<br>
 The motor RPM extracted from the ESC telemetry as basically linear with Throttle but has steps so is not very usable.
 The Velocity Meters/Second is very linear with Throttle except at the upper throttle values above 90% (70 on plot) where it tapers off a bit.
 The velocity has some noise, it might be caused by the "bumps" on the omni wheel of the GoBuilda Pod Wheel encoder that I used measure the rottaion of the drive shaft by pressing against it.<br>
 The plotted velocity Mps was calculated as (millisDiff/1000)/(odomDiff/5,615).
-The scale factor of 5,615 was determined my measuring the circumference of the tire (~570mm) and tweaking the odom encoder change after the tire rotates 10 times.
+The scale factor of 5,615 was determined my measuring the circumference of the tire (~570mm) and reading the odom encoder change after the tire rotates 10 times.
 (The throttle was set to 25% and the time it was running tweaked to get exactly 10 rotations.)<br>
 <br>
 This is a detail view of the first 200 samples:
 <img src="support/Test scripts/test_plot_detail.png"></br>